hypermarkdown/hypermarkdown.github.io/docs/index.md

 ---

 !!! warning
     This site is currently being constructed, and has not reached a release.
 When this warning is removed, a version has been achieved.
+I'm taking a good, hard look at this, because there are some things that might be "enough", and that they just need codified.

 We all know the story.
 [John Gruber and Aaron Swartz makes Markdown](https://en.wikipedia.org/wiki/Markdown#History), and suddenly there's an itch scratched.
 A simple, readable format to text that is transferrable and can be rendered everywhere.